marvinrobot42/stsh34pf80/README.md

 - data ready status based presence, motion and ambient shock measurement reads
 - low pass filter configuration if needed
 - hysteresis getters and setters
-- sensivity getters and setters
+- sensitivity getters and setters
 - gain getters and setters
 - data output rate, average trim getters and setters
 - an easy to use Measurements struct